 Along with productivity and entertainment, shopping is the internet’s other great time-consuming activity.
 Use these extensions to find the best deals and bag yourself a bargain.

 The Camelizer is the definitive price-checking extension for Chrome, including advanced features like price graphs, price alerts, and price trends for a number of popular online retailers.

 Want discounts put don’t want to shop around?
 Install Honey.
 It automatically finds and tests coupon codes for more than 100 online stores, and works as you checkout of a site – so you don’t need to shop through third party affiliates.

 Fairly self-explanatory.
 This extension lets you add items to your Amazon wish-list from any website.

-If you’re one of the increasing number of people who are leaving Facebook behind and finding new ways to use Google Plus, you might find the ability to get notifications from the network without being on the site itself to be very useful.
+If you’re one of the increasing numbers of people who are leaving Facebook behind and finding new ways to use Google Plus, you might find the ability to get notifications from the network without being on the site itself to be very useful.

 Once installed, Silver Bird makes it possible to access Twitter functions from a button in the Chrome interface.

-This spin off of the popular Evernote is so much more than just a bookmarking tool.
-It not only lets you save webpages, but also random notes, audio, PDFs and videos.
+This spin-off of the popular Evernote is so much more than just a bookmarking tool.
+It not only lets you save web pages, but also random notes, audio, PDFs, and videos.
 You can also make and manage to-do lists and search existing notebooks.

 Tab Cloud lets you transfer your browsing session from one computer to another.
 You can also see saved sessions with a built-in interface.